patnaikshekhar/KubernetesCITool/Readme.md

 KCI is a simple build tool that allows you to run builds in your Kubernetes cluster using a simple build file format.

-This is a sample build file
+Here is an example of a sample build file:

 ```yaml
 repository: https://github.com/patnaikshekhar/KubernetesCIToolExample